thomaswpp/mpquic-sbd/README.md

 To reproduce the experiments and measurements[1], you have to firstly:

- - 1. Prepare a Linux host.
+ - (1) Prepare a Linux host.
 For ease install, we suggest a user-friendly Linux such as Ubuntu.
 For instance, we installed Ubuntu 20.04.5 LTS in our host, which is consisted of a server node HP Proliant ML30 Gen9, Intel Xeon 4-Core 3GHz, 8GB RAM, 1TB hard disk.

- - 2. Install KVM package on your Linux host.
+ - (2) Install KVM package on your Linux host.
 Instructions are available at (https://www.linux-kvm.org).

- - 3. Install the Virtual Manager Machine (virt-manager) (https://virt-manager.org/) to launch the VM.
+ - (3) Install the Virtual Manager Machine (virt-manager) (https://virt-manager.org/) to launch the VM.
-   - 3.1.

-To laugh the VM
+To laugh the virt-manager
 ```
 sudo virt-manager
 ```

+Then, create a new virtual machine.
+ - Choose how you would like to install the operating system.
+Select the option ‘Local install media (ISO image or CDROM)’, then select from your folder the prepared VM file (QEMU/KVM) you downloaded.
+ - Choose the memory and CPU settings.
+For our VM, we defined ~7GB RAM and 4 CPUs cores to run the experiments.
+ - To begin the installation, give a name to your VM (e.g., ‘mpquic-sbd’), keep the default network configurations (NAT).
+Then, click on ‘Finish’ button.